 While both bundt pans and tube pans have a centre cone, tube pans are used either for more delicate cakes that might stick to a bundt pan or in cases where you want to bake a cake right side up, instead of the inverted style of a bundt pan.

 In the case of this Blueberry Sour Cream Cake, we are using a tube pan to be able to load the top up with fresh blueberries, for a pretty cake.
-If we were to use a bundt pan here, the bottom of the bundt pan would end up as the top, so we’d have to scatter all the blueberries in the bottom of the pan and then add the batter.
-While this method would “work”, you will end up with blueberry jam on the top of your cake :)
+If we were to use a bundt pan here, the bottom of the bundt pan would end up as the top, so all the blueberries would be on the bottom of the cake.
+I think the only way to make this cake work with a bundt pan would be to just fold the blueberries directly into the batter.

 As noted above, a two-piece tube pan makes it easier to remove the cake, but if you only have a one-piece tube pan, it will work here as well.
 Grease well, line the bottom with parchment (with a hole cut in the centre) and allow to cool in the pan slightly longer before removing from the pan.

 Step 1: Start this cake by adding the sugar, eggs and sour cream to a large bowl of the bowl of a stand mixer fitted with the paddle attachment.
 Beat this mixture for a FULL 3 MINUTES!.
 You’ll only be able to beat it at about Speed 4 or medium, as it is quite liquid and will splash out of the bowl otherwise.
 The mixture won’t thicken much, but will be quite foamy with lots of small bubbles.

 Step 2: With the mixer on low, slowly add the oil and mix in.

 Step 3: With the mixer still on low, gradually add the flour and mix until combined, then increase the speed to medium and beat the mixture about 30 seconds.

 Step 4: Spoon the batter into your well greased tube pan and level.